 The protection circuitry remains the same.
 The VTube will step down the voltage when you try to push it too hard.
 For example, if you try to run that dual coil at 5 volts, it will step the load down to the safest level (4v in my test).

 It's not a bad implementation, but it does annoy me that it's not telling me what it's up to.

 Loaded voltage output is also a little off at times.
 When the battery is running on a full charge, it holds the loaded (with the cartomizer attached) voltage pretty close, maybe lower by .1v or so.

-However, when the battery gets low on e-liquid, may also be called e-juice., the VTube has a hard time holding that voltage.
+However, when the battery gets low on juice, the VTube has a hard time holding that voltage.
 Drops may be closer to .3v or more, which is fairly significant.
-It seems to me more an issue of the battery cutoff being set too low than anything else. " class="glossaryLink">juice
+It seems to me more an issue of the battery cutoff being set too low than anything else.

 Performance is naturally relative when you're talking variable voltage.
 My opinion is that it doesn't do so good with dual coil cartomizers as I prefer them closer to 5v which exceeds the amperage limit of the device.

 It does fine on higher resistance gear.
 I run 2Ω cartos around 4v which is a little aggressive, but does fine.
 Anything 3Ω or above can go all the way up to the 6v max output of the device with no complaints.

 Unless you're a die-hard dual coil fanatic (and you like 'em hot!) the VTube is a competent performer.

 Too Long; Didn’t Read